-We are excited to share with you the new International Journal of Partnership Studies issue on Caring Democracy.
-Riane Eisler, president of the Center for Partnership Studies and founder of the Caring Economy Campaign, is the Guest Editor for this issue.
+We are excited to share with you articles in the Interdisciplinary Journal of Partnership Studies issue on Caring Democracy.
+Riane Eisler, president of the Center for Partnership Studies and founder of the Caring Economy Campaign, is the Guest Editor for the Winter 2017 issue.

 Articles include “Building a Caring Democracy: Four Cornerstones” and “Roadmap to a Caring Economics: Beyond Capitalism and Socialism” by Riane Eisler,”Getting Back on Track to Being Human”, by Darcia Narvaez, “Core Support for the New Economy”, by Neva Goodman, “Women’s Rights, Human Rights, and Duties: From Domination to Partnership” by Lester R. Kurtz, “The Original Partnership Societies: Evolved Propensities for Equality, Prosociality, and Peace”, by Douglas P. Fry and Geneviève Souillac, and “The Possibility of a Pluralist Commonwealth Evolutionary Reconstruction Toward a Caring and Just Political Economy” by Gar Alperovitz.
 Community Voices features Caring Economy Advocate Sharon Sund’s “The Path Forward” and “Case Study: “Care” as a Political Winner” by Meredith Loomis Quinlan.

 We invite you to read Riane Eisler’s call to action Building an Integrated Progressive Agenda: The Post Election Crisis and Its Opportunities

 This comprehensive document is a deeper look and detailed outline of new thinking required to understand Domination/Partnership social systems in the current political environment, the four cornerstones of partnership, and a call to action.

 • Core configurations of Domination Systems and Partnership Systems